tomheaton/mcjty-website/www/docs/1.20/ep5.md

 ## Baked models

 It would be possible to make a cable system with a simple json based block model.
-However, this is going to generate a lot of combinations and in the future we want our model to also mimic other blocks which is something you can't do with json models.
+However, this is going to generate a lot of combinations and we also want to mimic other blocks which is something you can't do with json models.
 So we are going to use baked models.
 This is a system where we can generate models in code.
 This is a bit more work but it is also more flexible.